5T33Z0/Clover-Crate/SMBIOS/README.md

 * **Name** - Enter the name for the slot.
 Sets how the entry will be named in System Profiler
 * **Type** - Select the type of PCIe Slot (number of lanes) the device is connected to from the dropdown menu (`PCIe` to `PCIe x16`)

-**NOTES**
+> [!NOTE]
+>

-* `AAPL,slot-name` is mostly a cosmetic property (despite what some users may think)
+> * `AAPL,slot-name` is mostly a cosmetic property (despite what some users may think)
-* In order for the `Slots` section to be present in the config.plist, an SMBIOS has to be selected because Slots is a sub-category of the SMBIOS dictionary.
+> * In order for the `Slots` section to be present in the config.plist, an SMBIOS has to be selected because Slots is a sub-category of the SMBIOS dictionary.
-* As long as I have been using Clover, I've never used this section whatsoever.
+> * As long as I have been using Clover, I've never used this section whatsoever.
 I always use Device Properties to define a device and call it a day.
 Especially since Hackintool can create all these device entries with the correct AAPL,slot-names for you.

 ## Exchanging SMBIOS Data between OpenCore and Clover
 ### Manual method